NikolasEnt/NikolasEnt.github.io/_posts/2018-06-01-Multiclass-semantic-segmentation-with-LinkNet34.md

 ## Software and Hardware

 The model used in the submission as well as previous experiments were prepared with use of different machines and GPUs depends on their availaility and spare time.
-The variety of video cards includes Nvidia GTX 1070, 1080 Ti,  Tesla V100 (as p3.2xlarge AWS instance).
+The variety of video cards includes Nvidia GTX 1070, 1080 Ti,  Tesla V100 (as a p3.2xlarge AWS instance).

 The deep neural network was implemented with [PyTorch][Pytorch] 0.4 framework.
 The framework was chosen for its flexibility, which is comparable to TensorFlow, and simplicity of prototyping on a par with Keras.
 Great fast and easy to use dataloader is also a huge advantage of the deep learning framework.

 NumPy and OpenCV libraries were involved in data preparation and postprocessing.
 However, PyTorch itself played a key rule in predictions postprocessing as it can be used for some computer vision image processing (such as morphological dilation and erosion operations) right on GPU.
 This helped a lot in the pipeline speeding up.